vintasoftware/python-api-checklist/checklist.md

 ## Consistency
 - [ ] Naming: is there naming consistency between the API and the Python ecosystem?
   Follow [PEP8](https://www.python.org/dev/peps/pep-0008/), the official style guide for Python code.
-To guarantee adherence to [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions) and other style constraints, validate your API code with [flake8](http://flake8.pycqa.org/en/latest/)
+To guarantee adherence to [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions) and other style constraints, validate the API code with [flake8](http://flake8.pycqa.org/en/latest/)
 - [ ] Naming: is there naming consistency inside the API?
   * - [ ] Order of terms: `string_encode` vs `decode_string`.
   * - [ ] Abbreviations: `activate_prev` vs `fetch_previous`, `bin2hex` vs `strtolower`.